CLIMB-TRE/onyx-extension/docs/gui/documentation/querying-data.md

 We are going to add filters on the `synthSCAPE` dataset to solve the following problem:

 !!! quote "Query"
-    Match all synthSCAPE records from 2025 that have a sequence purpose, a run ID of either `R-14EC71EBA7` or `R-F42A056185`, and contain more than 100 reads of `Influenza A Virus`.
+    Match all synthSCAPE records from 2025 that have a sequence purpose, a run ID of either `R-14EC71EBA7` or `R-F42A056185`, and contain at least 100 reads of `Influenza A Virus` (taxon ID `11320`).

 This query can be broken down into the following criteria: